simgemulla/Berlin-Venues-Project/README.md

  - I have another data set which will be combining with other later, contains Postal Codes and Boroughs of Berlin.

- - I will also be using Foursquare API for getting most popular venues in Berlin.
+ - I will also be using Foursquare API for getting most popular venues in Berlin including their locations, categories etc.

 By combining these three data sets I will be exploring, clustering and make data analysis based on combined data.